james-cordeiro/NodeWebkit-Starter-App/README.md

 This is a short and unobstrusive read me.
 Quick details for starting and running a nodewebkit (NW) app.
 There are/can be much improvements to be made to this starter kit. _Pull requests are welcome!!!_

 Help me improve it.
 Help me Learn.
 Do Good.
 Drink Coffee.
-Lot's of it!!
+Lot's of it!!!

 The starter kit works best (designs based too) on Mac system (sorry to those who are not Apple inclined).
 However, submit a pull request to help me it more generic.
 Regardless, it does build for Linux, Windows & Mac.
 Works too (most of the time).